 - The patient also reported of pain on hyperextension of the 1st MTP Joint (metatarsophalangeal joint).

 Physical Therapy: The most likely goal to be achieved over here is to cut the symptoms of pain and inflammation.
-To be able to combat pain, physical therapists may use different strategies like muscle stimulation, hot packs and gentle mobilization for the joint range improvement.
-Recently i tried the contrast bath method for the joint pain relief.
-I could clearly see that the patient demonstrated 75% distinction in his complain of pain.
-The pain lowering might be due to the vasodilation and constriction mechanism brought on by the contrast bath method.
-The other technique which I found really attractive as well as worked to my surprise is "Stretching".
+To be able to combat pain, physical therapists can use various modalities like muscle stimulation, hot packs and gentle mobilization for the joint range improvement.
+I recently tried the contrast bath method for the joint pain relief.
+I could clearly see that the patient demonstrated 75% big difference in his complain of pain.
+The pain lowering might be due to the vasodilation and constriction mechanism due to the contrast bath method.
+The other technique that I found really attractive and also worked to my surprise is "Stretching".
 I found that performing the stretching of peroneus longus proved quite effective for the patient.
-The patient reported decrease in the pain from 8/10 to be able to 6/10 on the visual analogue scale.
-The deep muscle tissue massage also made a positive response in the patient.
+The patient reported decrease in the pain from 8/10 to 6/10 on the visual analogue scale.
+The deep tendons tissue massage also made a positive response in the patient.

-Well as we have normally seen gout in the middle age patients I recently came across an article that states that younger patient who are obese can also suffer from gout.
+Well as we have normally seen gout in the middle age patients I recently came across an article that states that younger patient who are obese can also are afflicted by gout.
 The article is presented by Demarco et al (2011).
 This certainly opens up the options for evidence based research.
 The research evidence suggest that obesity is not only associated with gout, but young obese patients are also at high risk for the onset of gout.

 So How Does this Imply in Our Physical Therapy Practice

-If you get a great obese young patient with the symptoms of pain and inflammation in the MTP joint, are you going to ever consider other implications associated with the symptoms?
-PT's normally come across youthful patients with the symptoms of pain and inflammation in the foot, ankle, knee etc. We rather likely take outdoor games as one of the reason for the symptoms.
-Whereas for now it is important for us to look back to the symptoms which can be the likelihood of other pathologies and not just outdoor games..
-"Broad Mind and also considering out of the box is actually an important step in today's PT practice"
+If you get an obese young patient with the symptoms of pain and inflammation in the MTP joint, are you going to ever consider other consequences associated with the symptoms?
+PT's normally come across younger patients with the signs of pain and inflammation in the foot, ankle, knee and so forth.
+We rather likely take outdoor games as one of the reason for the signs and symptoms.
+Whereas for now it is important for us to look back for that symptoms which may be the likelihood of other pathologies and not just outdoor games..
+"Broad Mind and thinking out of the box is actually an important step in today's PT practice"